 Good News Club

 The Good News Club, a ministry of Child Evangelism Fellowship, trains lay leaders who then meet with groups of children in schools, homes and community centers.
 With parent’s permission the Good News Club shares the hope of Christ by teaching foundational truth as well as showing the love of Christ through fun activities.
 Warren sponsors the Good News Club at Lewiston Elementary in Grovetown.
 During the 2013-2014 school year, 15 children accepted Christ.
 Join the team and volunteer at Lewiston Elementary on Tuesdays from 3:00-5:00 pm.
-For information or to volunteer, contact Teresa Pritchett, 706.922.7038, email@example.com
+For information or to volunteer, contact the Missions Office, 706.922.7038, email@example.com

 FCA-Fellowship of Christian Athletes